 Energy Partner Network invites you to share in Upstarter’s passion for enhancing EV charging infrastructure and achieving a zero-emission environment.

 If you’re looking for a reliable installer or partner that has the bandwidth and capabilities to audit, design, source and finance your commercial LED and EV charging projects then reach out to Rod Kitchens or Chris Kaiser today.

 Submetering Electric Vehicles in Apartments and Condos

-Energy Partner Network Member and Managing Partner of Upstarter Energy, Chris Kaiser, discusses Submetering Electric Vehicles in Apartments and Condos.
+Energy Partner Network Member, Chris Kaiser, discuss Submetering Electric Vehicles in Apartments and Condos.

 EV Infrastructure in Parking Decks

 We recently looked at installing EV infrastructure in a condo building parking deck and as we were leaving the resident asked us: “What about the meter?”
 She had been told that if she wanted to install an EV charging station she would have to have it submetered, but she was given no further guidance from the HOA.
 Did that mean by the local utility (Georgia Power), or with a simple digital submeter, or with a web based digital submeter, or what about a networked EV charger that also could meter energy?
 And once it was submetered who was going to bill for the energy consumed?
 I don’t think most HOAs and Apartment management companies know the answer or even how to frame the question!

 As we were leaving the front desk attendant took us to look at an existing EV installation that had been done about 6 years prior.
 You can see from the image below that they used a simple digital sub-meter that displayed the energy consumed…but who was reading it and then billing the resident?
 Nobody knew anything about that installation.

 The second picture shows the EV electrical infrastructure from the EV electrical panel to the assigned residents parking spot.
 They used a NEMA 14-15 receptacle which is great, but how do you prevent the EV charging station from being stolen?